 This attribute is a unique Accounting ID to make it easy to link together multiple related sessions in a log file.
 Each session linked together would have a unique Acct-Session-Id but the same Acct-Multi-Session-Id.
-It is strongly recommended that the Acct-Multi-Session-Id be a printable ASCII string.
+It is strongly recommended that the Acct-Multi-Session-Id contain UTF-8 encoded 10646 [7] characters.